-Winter Storms and ReGrouping : Return to St. John's
+Winter Storms on the East Coast Trail: Return to St. John's Newfoundland

 It was a hard night without sleep, during which I had to leave the tent at one point to re-peg down the tarp.
 The wind was blowing so hard it had ripped the pegs out of the ground and flung them over the tent along with the tarp.
 All I will say about that is that they were hard to find in the dark and driving rain, but I now know how to peg a tarp where it can withstand 70-80 kph wind gusts for over 9 hours.
 This was meant to be a learning experience, and so far it has been just that.